Rayamit1010/Aryabhatt/README.md

 # Aryabhatt
-It is my first Repository
+This is my first Repository